 From LAX, a bus ride takes 60-90 minutes each way (including transfers).
 Take Lot C Shuttle to LAX Transit Center, and proceed to Bay 9.
 Ride Metro Bus 439b to the intersection of Fairfax Ave and Apple Street.
 Then take Metro Bus 217 to Fairfax Ave and 3rd Street.
 You will see Farmers Market.
 Walk through Farmers Market to get to The Grove shopping district.
 (Use Metro's Trip Planner to find the best route for your departure time.)

 Click here to visit the Metro website for bus schedules

 On the Metro website's home page, use the Metro Trip Planner:

 To: Farmers Market

-MTA's Metro Trip Planner displays schedules and fare information for LA metro buses and trains.
+The Metro Trip Planner displays schedules and fare information for L.A.
+Metro buses and trains.
 It's fast and easy to use.
-Simply visit the MTA's website at Metro.net and you'll find the Metro Trip Planner on the top right side of the home page.
+Simply visit Metro.net to find the Trip Planner on the home page.

 If you want to stroll around the Grove, plus visit some shops and stands in Farmers Market, and get something to eat, give yourself at least 3 hours, plus travel time.
 So you will realistically need at least a 5 hour layover for this excursion.
 On planning for your return trip to LAX, don't forget to allow an additional hour to get through security and walking through the terminal at LAX.